 Our Team

-*services available in Cantonese
+*Services available in Cantonese

 I specialize in working with individuals who have a history of trauma and abuse, depression, anxiety, family conflict, immigration adjustment issues, and/or autism spectrum disorder.
 I work from an interpersonal perspective and believe that a trusting therapeutic alliance is vital to success in therapy.
 I am also EMDR trained and have found success in integrating these skills in the therapeutic process.